micmejia/bible-dump/AMPC/John/John 10.md

-The Jews replied, We are not going to stone You for a good act, but for blasphemy, because You, a mere [^e]Man, make Yourself [out to be] God.
+The Jews replied, We are not going to stone You for a good act, but for blasphemy, because You, a mere Man, make Yourself [out to be] God.